 So, what’s next?
 Research, research, research!
 This is a key initial aspect when searching for new software.
 Any well-established software vendor will offer plenty of information online, including reviews, customer case studies, and competitor comparisons.

 It is so important when carrying out research to make sure you tick all your boxes and list out everything you’re looking for in the product; functionality, cost, usability, features, licensing etc. Do shop around, do test different vendors, but don’t compromise quality for cost.
-This is a mistake which is constantly being made.
+This is a mistake that is constantly being made.
+It will be worth noting that if you can’t find the software solutions your business processes or tasks need, you’ll be wanting to conduct research into different professional custom software development company options that are able to build your customized software depending on your standards, from the ground up, creating a completely bespoke solution for your business requirements.

 On top of the above, make sure you find a vendor who will become a partner to your business.
 Good software companies are there to help you grow your business and achieve your goals, and that includes supporting you where necessary, post-purchase.
 Really get to know your vendors and create genuine business relationships with them when testing the software.
 By doing this you will make sure you feel comfortable that they have your best interests at heart and are not just in it for the initial sell.